Hostingstep is supported by its readers. When you purchase through links on our site, we may earn a commission. Learn More.

 The most luxurious thing I’ve ever experienced is that I didn’t implement any optimizations, yet the scores are automatically improved.
 WP Rocket and PerfMatters are the only two speed-focused plugins that I’ve been using for a long time.

-Even pages using Thrive Architect have passed “Good” (It’s usually hard to get a passing score if the page uses page builders like Elementor, Architect, etc.)
+Even pages using Thrive Architect have passed “Good.”
+(It’s usually hard to get a passing score if the page uses page builders like Elementor, Architect, etc.)

-When 36.9% of URLs were poor by June, it got reduced to 2.22% of URLs by October.
+When 36.9% of URLs were poor by June, it was reduced to 2.22% of URLs by October.
 On the other hand, only 29.59% of URLs were good by June, and it went up to 67.83% in October.

-The site didn’t have any issues with First Input Delay and Cumulative Layout Shift, so I didn’t add screenshots for it.
+The site didn’t have any issues with the First Input Delay and Cumulative Layout Shift, so I didn’t add screenshots for it.

 METRICSJUNE 2020OCTOBER 2020